 Breast augmentation is a form of cosmetic surgery that may change a woman’s appearance by giving her larger breasts, or reconstruct the breast after mastectomy.
 It is sometimes called a breast enlargement, breast reconstruction or breast implant procedure.

-Some women have breast implants as part of reconstructive surgery following breast cancer.
+Some women have breast implants as part of reconstructive surgery after breast cancer.
 If this applies to you, please find further information about breast reconstruction on the Breast Cancer Network Australia website.
 This article concentrates on surgery for cosmetic reasons.